krzysiek2788/documentation/content/SCALE/Virtualization/AccessingNASFromVM.md

 If you want to access your TrueNAS SCALE directories from a VM, you must create a bridge interface for the VM to use.

 Go to **Virtualization**, find the VM you will use to access TrueNAS storage, and toggle it off.
+Also go into **Apps** and **STOP** all Applications in docker, without those steps Network changes cannot be saved and after **Test Changes** step and all network configuration will be reverted.

 ![AccessNASfromVM1](/images/SCALE/AccessNASfromVM1.png "Toggle off VM")